Taiko2k/Tauon/docs/guide.md

 In case of mojibake (where displayed characters from Japanese language metadata is garbled), the ideal solution is to re-apply tags in a decent tag editor, preferably using a sane encoding (i.e UTF-8)

-As a temporary solution Tauon Music Box offers a fix mojibake function under TRACK MENU -> META... -> FIX MOJIBAKE
+As a temporary solution a fix mojibake function is available under TRACK MENU -> META... -> FIX MOJIBAKE

 Note: These functions will apply changes to all tracks in the folder/album